DESIHIGH/desihigh/thetest/README.md

 # The Test

 It's not yet exam season at DESI High, keep studying!
+We did find these [old pages](https://github.com/michaelJwilson/DESI-HighSchool/blob/master/thetest/TheTest.pdf) lying around, but half of them were destroyed by coffee stains ...